Multiplicative magic cubes

 See the summary in the table at the beginning of this page.
 And see the page on the pandiagonal perfect multiplicative magic cubes.

-In the honour of January 2006 when the cubes were created, the two first numbers used in the 10th and 11th-order cubes are: "2006" and "1"!
+To celebrate January 2006 when the cubes were created, the two first numbers used in my 10th and 11th-order cubes are: "2006" and "1"!

 Return to the home page http://www.multimagie.com